DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/teacher-degree-apprenticeships.md

 expander:
   teacher-degree-apprenticeships:
     title: teacher degree apprenticeships
-    text: "You can normally only do a teacher degree apprenticeship (TDA) if you've been resident in the UK for the last 3 years or more.
+    text: "You can normally only do a teacher degree apprenticeship (TDA) if you've been a resident in the UK for the last 3 years or more.
 There are some exceptions to this.
 For example, if you've applied to the Afghan or Ukraine resettlement schemes.
 Speak to providers for more information."
 ---
 If you do not already have an undergraduate degree, you may be eligible to do a teacher degree apprenticeship (TDA), a new route to become a qualified teacher.